This new development will ask buyers to invest in a fund to give back to the community

 The company is aiming for the fund to be seeded with $1 million; the building has 46 condos, the majority of which will be listed at between $1.5 million and $3 million .
 The developers see an even larger potential for something similar to happen in other buildings throughout the city, where around $20 billion in real estate transactions happened in 2017, and $17.8 billion in 2018.
 “One percent of $20 billion dollars—$200 million a year—that’s an enormous potential engine to tap into,” says AJ Pires, president of Alloy Development.
 “And so to a certain extent, the legal and infrastructural opportunity of articulating a way to do that was exciting.”
 The company is hoping both to add more of its own developments to the fund, and that other developers copy the template.

-“We’re looking to set an example for the rest of our industry about the potential of their work and the built environment—that we not only build buildings, but we make homes and we build communities at the end of the day,” says Delle Valle.
+“We’re looking to set an example for the rest of our industry about the potential of their work and the built environment—that we not only build buildings, but we make homes and we build communities at the end of the day,” says Della Valle.
 “And that really the development community needs to start taking responsibility for the health and success of our city from a number of different lenses.”